deltachat-bot/bot-pages/development.md

 })
 ```

-This code is extracted from the README of the aforementioned library [`deltachat-node-bot-base`](https://github.com/deltachat-bot/deltachat-node-bot-base).
-For more details and usage instructions see there.
+This code is coming from the README of the aforementioned library [`deltachat-node-bot-base`](https://github.com/deltachat-bot/deltachat-node-bot-base).
+For more details and usage instructions, look there.

 Real world bots are [showcased in the Delta Chat forum](https://support.delta.chat/c/bots).
 Go ahead and look at their source code, too!
 {: .notification }